 These kinds of areas are more expensive than the usual sort of Southeast Asian accommodation in places like Saigon or Bangkok.
 These pockets of living space are like living in a developed country, as opposed to other places in the city.

 To up your safety levels (and levels of detachment from the place you’re actually living in) you could even choose to live in a gated community – though it comes at a cost.
-There are lots of these sorts of developments; some of them are literally walled villages, complete with parks and green spaces, all away from the “squalor” of the city.

 Another thing to think about is pollution.
 This can literally affect your health.
 You may scoff at the idea, but you may want to think about wearing a facemask if you venture outside on particularly smoggy days.